akerber47/akerber47.github.io/reading.md

 "[If Susan Can Learn Physics, So Can You](https://www.susanjfowler.com/blog/2016/8/26/from-the-fledgling-physicist-archives-if-susan-can-learn-physics-so-can-you)" and its companion,
 "[So You Want To Learn Physics...](https://www.susanjfowler.com/blog/2016/8/13/so-you-want-to-learn-physics)"
 --- wonderful and simple stuff.
-It reminded me of goals I had long forgotten.*
+It reminded me of goals I forgot about.*

 # Abandoned Books